rakeshkelm/ideas/README.md

 # ideas
-Ideas - 0n the move - from, Rakesh Kukatla
+Ideas on the move - from, Rakesh Kukatla

 Independent interest and Militia (Suc-king)